lindexi/lindexi.github.io/win10_uwp_jian_dan_masterdetail.md

 In big screen and the widescreen,we have a Grid with  two columns.And the left is list and the right is content.

-The content is an Image and a Frame.If not content,show Image,else show Image.
+The content is an Image and a Frame.If not content,show Image,else show content.

 In narrowscreen,we make the list and content in a col.If has content ,the content's Zindex is greater than the list.And if click the backButton ,the List's zindex is greater than content.